-As a result of the funding received under the Treasury Loan and the PSP Promissory Note, we issued 75,807 of warrants to the US Treasury, which are outstanding as of December 31, 2020.
+As a result of the funding received under the Treasury Loan and the PSP Promissory Note, we issued warrants to purchase 2,880,666 shares of our common stock to the Treasury, which are outstanding as of December 31, 2020.
 The warrants issued have a five-year term and are settled upon notice from the Treasury in cash, or shares (at our option) if we become publicly traded.
 The warrants issued in conjunction with the CARES Act financing have been classified as liability-based awards within other current liabilities.
 Given the liability-based classification, at the end of each reporting period the warrant liability is adjusted to its fair market value, calculated utilizing the Black-Scholes option pricing model, with the corresponding fair market value adjustment classified as interest expense within our consolidated statement of operations.
 The subsequent fair value measurement of the warrants and the resulting impact to interest expense are largely driven by several key assumptions, namely our determination of the fair value of our common stock, expected share price volatility and the estimated term that the warrants are expected to be outstanding.